gorkemsertgumec/meowdoro/README.md

 ## Download

-Coming soon to the Mac App Store.
+Coming soon on the Mac App Store.

 ---